-Two Individuals and Their Companies Charged in $4.5 Million DBE Fraud Scheme Related to Bridge Painting Projects in Philadelphia
+Pennsylvania Bridge Painting Contractor and Project Manager Charged in $4.5 Million DBE Fraud Scheme Related to Bridge Painting Projects in Philadelphia

-On April 3, 2018, Alpha Painting & Construction Co., Inc. (Alpha), Baltimore, Maryland; Liberty Maintenance, Inc. (Liberty), Youngstown, Ohio; Stamatios “Tom” Kousisis, Alpha’s project manager; and Emanouel “Manny” Frangos, owner of Liberty, were indicted in U.S. District Court, Philadelphia, Pennsylvania, and charged with conspiracy to commit wire fraud, wire fraud, false statements, and forfeiture.
+On April 3, 2018, Alpha Painting & Construction Co., Inc. (Alpha), Baltimore, Maryland and Stamatios “Tom” Kousisis, Alpha’s project manager, were indicted in U.S. District Court, Philadelphia, Pennsylvania, and charged with conspiracy to commit wire fraud, wire fraud, false statements, and forfeiture.
 The charges related to an alleged scheme to defraud the DOT Disadvantaged Business Enterprise (DBE) Program on two federally funded projects—Girard Point Bridge and 30th Street Station in Philadelphia.
-Alpha and Liberty are bridge-painting contractors that formed Alpha Liberty Joint Venture (Alpha-Liberty JV).
+Alpha is a bridge-painting contractor that formed Alpha Liberty Joint Venture (Alpha-Liberty JV).
 The alleged scheme also involved Markias, Inc., a now-defunct DBE from New Jersey.

 In September 2009, PennDOT awarded a contract for approximately $70.3 million to a tri-venture that included Alpha-Liberty JV to perform structural steel painting and concrete repairs on the Girard Point Bridge.
 As part of that award, the tri-venture made a commitment to subcontract approximately $4.7 million in DBE work to Markias, which was to supply paint and materials for the project.